colltoaction/writings/Adjoint School 2025/Application Form.md

 > Q: (~250 words) For example: What skills do you have that could be useful in the Adjoint School?
 Do you have experience in something that could complement other students well?
 Do you have any particular knowledge that could be interesting?

-contribute new tools to the whole science ecosystem with my CS superpowers
+As a computing enthusiast I complement my studies in Computer Science with self-learning outside of the classroom.
 In July I attended the Quantum Physics and Logic conference (QPL2024) and met many participants of previous Adjoint School editions.
-In preparation for this conference I have studied papers and presentations from many ACT authors, especially the GReTA Seminar and Topos Colloquium.
-My interaction with this community was very positive and I can bring the same collaborative spirit.
+In preparation for this conference I studied papers and presentations from many ACT authors, especially the GReTA Seminar and Topos Colloquium.

-I'm developing reversible hardware descriptions for FPGAs where I see gaps in the fully-reversible computer stack, encompassing classical and quantum computing.
-I currently publish these definitions for the Argentinian Open Industrial Computer board where I run real world tests.
-I wish to use these abilities and tools to complement the usual theoretical orientation of student groups.
-I would also like to contribute my special interest in String Diagram Rewrite Theory which I apply to computing systems based on diagrammatic reasoning and programming.
+I have experience in digital design and have started an open hardware project for FPGAs.
+I'm studying Classical Reversible Logic to gain expertise in aspects of Quantum Logic that are readily applicable, and I test my designs on the Argentinian Open Industrial Computer physical board.

+I'm particularly interested in the relation of String Diagrams and Hypergraphs.
+I find String Diagrams invaluable for reasoning and Hypergraphs for implementing powerful computing methods.
+Rewrite theory

 I participate in the open-source ecosystem and I often share my knowledge with the public domain.
-I'm very active and promote collaboration across projects.
-As an example I'm currently developing a standard in collaboration with three well known hypergraph analysis libraries.
-My field experience would be very useful in the larger context of the School.

 I love giving technical presentations.
 I prepare well and speak confidently about the topics I know about.
 This is so fun to me that I would love to do it for the group.

+I wish to use these abilities and tools to complement the usual theoretical orientation of student groups.

+I promote collaboration across projects.
+As an example I'm currently developing a standard in collaboration with three well known hypergraph analysis libraries.
+My field experience would be very useful in the larger context of the School.

 ## Which of the following best describes your approach to applied category theory (ACT)?
 I have an applied background and I am interested in category theory.